+Figure 3 describes an example for applying fault tree analysis to fault-tolerant software (See Section 4), specifically, Distributed Recovery Block (DRB) [9].
+The top portion of Figure 3 shows the Markov model of system structure, where the hardware and error confinement areas [10] associated with the DRB architecture are considered.
 The system is defined by two software variants and two hardware replications.
-The hardware error confinement area is the lightly shaded region, and the software error confinement area is the darkly shaded region.
+The hardware error confinement area (HECA) is the lightly shaded region, the software error confinement area (SECA) is the darkly shaded region.
+The HECA or SECA covers the region of the system affected by faults in that component.
+For example, the HECA covers the software component since the software component will fail if that hardware experiences a fault.
 It can be seen that originally the system is running on a full configuration with two hardware components and two software components.
-Upon a hardware failure (with failure rate λ to each component and a coverage factor c), the system can be reconfigured to a degraded configuration with two software variants running on one hardware component.
-However, if this hardware failure is not recoverable or if a second hardware failure happens, then the system goes to the failure state (with probability 1-c).
+Upon a hardware failure (with failure rate ? and coverage factor c), the system can be reconfigured to a degraded configuration with two software variants running on one hardware component.
+If this hardware failure is not recoverable or if a second hardware failure happens, then the system goes to the failure state.

 The middle and lower portions of Figure 3 show how fault tree models can be constructed for the initial and degraded configurations, respectively, for the computation errors.
 For the initial state, a single task computation will produce unacceptable results if one of three events occur.
 First, if both the primary and secondary fail on the same input, because of two unrelated faults or a single related fault.
 Second, if both hardware components experience faults, then the computations being hosted will be upset and be unable to produce correct results.
-Third, if the DRB's acceptance test fails to either detect unacceptable results or to accept correct results, then the computation fails.
+Third, if the decider (acceptance test) fails to either detect unacceptable results or to accept correct results, then the computation fails.
 Fault tree model for the intermediate state after one hardware failure is the same except that there is only one hardware component left.

 The fault tree model provides a compact format for describing the effects of both software and hardware faults.
-For example, we can easily visualize the effects of an acceptance test failure or a related fault between the versions.
+For example, we can easily visualize the effects of a decider failure or a related fault between the versions.
 To formulate the system behavior quantitatively, we use the following notation for basic events in the fault tree model: